Scalable Bayesian optimization with high-dimensional outputs using randomized prior networks: Methodology

 Evaluating the acquisition function (\ref{equ:acqE}) therefore requires evaluating an integral over the posterior distribution.
 In most cases, this is analytically intractable.
 In particular, analytic expressions generally do not exist for batch acquisition functions that consider multiple design points jointly.
 An alternative is to use MC sampling to approximate these integrals.
 An MC approximation of $a$ at $\bm{x}$ using $N_s$ MC samples is:

 where $\bm{\xi}_{i}\sim P(f(g(\bm{X}))|\mathcal{D})$.

 Reparameterization is needed in order to obtain an unbiased gradient estimator for the MC approximation of the acquisition function (\ref{equ:aMC}).
 This step produces samples that are interpreted differently making their differentiability with respect to a generative distribution’s parameters transparent \cite{Wilson2018}.
 Such re-parameterized MC approximation was proposed for different myopic maximal acquisition functions including: Probability of Improvement \cite{Viana2010,Kushner1964}, Simple Regret \cite{Azimi2010}, Expected Improvement (EI) \cite{Ginsbourger2010,Chevalier2013,Shahriari2016} and Lower Confidence Bound (LCB) \cite{Srinivas2010,Contal2013,Desautels2014} in the original work of \cite{Wilson2018}.
 Wilson et al. also developed re-parameterized MC approximations for two non-myopic acquisition functions: the Knowledge Gradient \cite{Frazier2008,Wu2016,Wu2017} and Entropy Search \cite{Hennig2012}.
 Re-parameterized MC approximations for other myopic acquisition functions such as Uncertainty Sampling \cite{Margatina2021} or Thompson Sampling (TS) \cite{Russo2018} are straightforward.
 However, such derivation can be slightly involving, yet still feasible, for other acquisition functions including Likelihood-Weighted LCB (LW-LCB) \cite{blanchard2021bayesian}, CLSF \cite{Costabal2019}, and Lower Confidence Bound with Constraints (LCBC) \cite{Noe2018,Zhang2022} acquisition functions.
-The re-parameterized MC approximations for these acquisition are summarized in table \ref{tab:mc_acq}.
-These re-parameterizaztions are novel contributions that have not been previously explored in the literature, broadening the range of possible acquisition functions that can be considered for the proposed RPN-BO.
-The corresponding detailed derivations can be found in Appendix \ref{app_sec:reparam}.

-For sake of conciseness and clarity, we only detail here the re-parameterized MC approximation of the EI acquisition function.
-Its re-parameterized MC approximation can be derived by writing it as follows:
+Using an ensemble method as surrogate model instead of Gaussian Processes allows a straightforward MC estimation of the acquisition functions thanks to the already available ensemble predictions $\{\hat{g}_{\theta_i,\gamma_i}(\cdot), i=1,\ldots,N_s\}$ whose estimation is trivially parallelized and computationally efficient as described in section \ref{sec:pred}.
+For instance, the re-parameterized MC approximation of the EI acquisition function can be derived by writing it as follows:

 where $\bm{\xi}_{i}\sim P(f(g(\bm{X}))|\mathcal{D})$ and $f^*$ is the best scalar objective function value observed so far.
-Using the re-parametrization trick \cite{Wilson2018} in the context of the RPN framework, the classical expected improvement criterion can be expressed as:
+Using the re-parametrization trick \cite{Wilson2018} in the context of the GP-based framework, the classical expected improvement criterion can be expressed as: